-We may not be successful in our efforts to expand applications of our platform technologies through the discovery of additional product candidates or in utilizing complementary technologies such as reduced toxicity conditioning.
+\We may not be successful in our efforts to expand applications of our platform technologies through the discovery of additional product candidates or in utilizing complementary technologies such as reduced toxicity conditioning.

 The success of our business depends primarily upon our ability to identify, develop and commercialize products based on our platform technologies, such as in vivo product candidates.
 Our growth strategy also depends upon our ability to leverage advancements in complementary technologies such as in reduced toxicity conditioning or in stem cell mobilization discovered or developed by third parties.
+With our corporate restructuring announced in April 2022, we are making targeted investments in new technologies, and to execute on our strategies for growth, we will need to increase our investments in new programs and technologies.
 Our research programs may fail to identify other potential product candidates for clinical development or we may be unable to utilize such complementary technologies for a number of reasons.
 We may be unsuccessful in identifying potential product candidates or our potential product candidates may be shown to have harmful side effects or may have other characteristics that may make the products unmarketable or unlikely to receive marketing approval.
 Research programs to identify new product candidates and new technologies require substantial technical, financial and human resources.
-We may be forced to abandon our research, development or commercialization efforts for a program or programs, which would have a material adverse effect on our business and could potentially cause us to cease operations.
+We may focus our efforts and resources on potential programs or product candidates that ultimately prove to be unsuccessful.
+If any of these events occur, we may be forced to abandon our research, development or commercialization efforts for a program or programs, which would have a material adverse effect on our business and could potentially cause us to cease operations.